Physical Knot Classification Beyond Accuracy: A Benchmark and Diagnostic Study: Materials and Methods

-Based on the topological distance matrix $\mathbf{D}^{\text{topo}} \in \mathbb{R}^{K \times K}$ defined in Section~\ref{sec:topo_metric}, regularization terms were added to the standard cross-entropy loss.
-The goal is not to reconstruct formal topological invariants, but to introduce weak topological supervision that encourages the learned representation to respect knot similarity structure.
-Let $\mathbf{z}_i$ denote the penultimate-layer representation (after global average pooling) for sample $i$, and let $\boldsymbol{\mu}_k = \frac{1}{|S_k|}\sum_{i \in S_k} \mathbf{z}_i$ be the class centroid for class $k$ within a mini-batch $S_k$.
+We propose two forms of structure-guided supervision augmenting the standard cross-entropy loss.
+The objective is to investigate whether weak structural supervision encourages learned representations to respect knot topological similarity.
+Let $\mathbf{z}_i$ denote the penultimate-layer representation for sample $i$, and let $\boldsymbol{\mu}_k = \frac{1}{|S_k|}\sum_{i \in S_k} \mathbf{z}_i$ be the class centroid for class $k$ within a mini-batch $S_k$.